Coyotes vs. Sabres: Betting Trends, Odds, Advanced Stats

 Coyotes Betting Insights

-- The Coyotes have been made an underdog 17 times this season, and won six, or 35.3%, of those games.
+- The Coyotes have been favored on the moneyline nine times this season, and have gone 7-2 in those games.

-- Arizona has a record of 4-9 in games when oddsmakers have them as underdogs of at least +105 on the moneyline.

-- The moneyline for this outing implies a 48.8% chance of victory for the Coyotes.

-- Arizona and its opponent have combined to score more than 6.5 goals in 14 of 26 games this season.
+- In 15 games this season, Arizona and its opponent have combined for more than 6.5 goals.

 Coyotes vs Sabres Additional Info